|Myofibrillar Myopathy (MFM)|

 Myofibrillar Myopathy (MFM) is a form of exercise intolerance.
 The clinical signs manifesting during or after exercise resemble other types of exertional rhabdomyolysis.
 During an episode, horses are reluctant to move, experience pain, stiffness, and tremors, and sweat profusely.
 Serum creatine kinase (CK) and aspartate aminotransferase (AST) may be elevated, indicating muscle damage.
 In severe episodes, pigmenturia (coffee-colored urine due to the presence of myoglobin), inability to stand, and death can occur.
 These symptoms resemble other forms of exercise intolerance such as Polysaccharide Storage Myopathy (PSSM), Recurrent Exertional Rhabdomyolysis (RER), and Vacuolar Myopathy (VM).

 Myofibrillar Myopathy (MFM) is distinct from these other forms of exercise intolerance with respect to findings on muscle biopsy.
 Histopathology shows ectopic accumulation of cytoskeletal proteins (e.g. desmin) and Z-disc degeneration.
 Because this finding is only made when anti-desmin staining is used, muscle biopsies on the same horses performed without desmin staining would likely be scored as PSSM2.
 As in PSSM2, focal myofibrillar disruption with accumulation of glycogen particles is seen.
 The condition has been observed in a subset of Arabian horses with exercise intolerance.
 Initial descriptions of MFM classified it as a subtype of Recurrent Exertional Rhabdomyolysis (RER) because it was a form of exercise intolerance observed in Arabians and Thoroughbreds.
 Researchers at EquiSeq currently think that it more closely resembles Polysaccharide Storage Myopathy, type 2 (PSSM2).

-Researchers at EquiSeq have identified semidominant alleles of two genes that causes MFM in Thoroughbreds and related breeds.
+Researchers at EquiSeq have identified semidominant alleles of three genes that cause MFM in Thoroughbred, Arabians, and related breeds.
 The results are not yet published in a peer-reviewed academic journal.
-Prior to publication, the variants have been termed P3 and P4.
-These are missense alleles of FLNC and MYOZ3, respectively.
+Prior to publication, the variants have been termed P3, P4, and P8.
+These are missense alleles of FLNC, MYOZ3, and PYROXD1, respectively.